Detailed mapping of single-cell auxin transport

-Nowadays, mathematical modelling is used as a tool for studying auxin transport more and more often.
-Present models are sometimes excessively simplified and/or do not reflect the structure of the real system properly.
-We have focused on construction of a detailed model of auxin transport mechanisms in plant cells using experimental data to analyse particular transport mechanism separately (an analytical-synthetic approach).
-These data include measurements of accumulation kinetics of radiolabeled auxins in cell suspensions and HPLC analysis of radiolabeled auxin metabolism, which has both provided valuable information about auxin transport properties at cellular level.
-Using the mathematical model, we have succeeded to prove the effect of NAA metabolism on NAA transport, the ability of tobacco auxin efflux carrier to transport synthetic auxin 2,4-D out of the cells and also to define some of the crucial parameters of cellular auxin transport (Hošek & Kubeš et al., Journal of Experimental Botany 2012).
+Present models, which focus mainly on the level of whole tissues, depend to a great extent on the accuracy of the representation of individual cells as their building blocks.
+In order to provide such information, we have focused on construction of a detailed model of auxin transport mechanisms in isolated plant cells.
+Using a combination of measurements of accumulation of radiolabeled auxins in cell suspensions and HPLC analysis of radiolabeled auxin metabolism to feed the mathematical model, we have succeeded to prove the ability of tobacco auxin efflux carrier to transport synthetic auxin 2,4-D out of the cells and also to define some of the crucial parameters of cellular auxin transport (Hošek & Kubeš et al., Journal of Experimental Botany, 2012).
 Based on the analysis of the model and performed simulations, the model seems to have a considerable potential for further development in order to contribute to the studies of regulatory mechanisms of active auxin transport.

 Mathematical modelling of the dynamics of metabolic conversions of cytokinins

-We cooperate with doc.
-RNDr.
-Ing.
-Marcel Jiřina, Ph.D. (department of biomedical informatics, Faculty of Biomedical Engineering, Czech Technical University in Prague).
+We cooperate with Assoc.
+Prof. Marcel Jiřina, Ph.D. (department of biomedical informatics, Faculty of Biomedical Engineering, Czech Technical University in Prague).